GustavSO/sd-webui-model-manager/README.md

 #### Scrape models from your Civitai Notifications

 While this feature does work it requires some technical know-how and a GitHub account as it needs a Fine-Grained Token.

-### Known Issues:

-- In rare occasions, the connection stream to Civitai closes without raising errors.
-This results in some models being saved before all data has been written to the file, leaving them unusable.
-- Trying to fetch a model that only has preview images that are tagged NSFW while the option to show NSFW images is off, will cause an error as it can't find a suitable image for showing the model

 ### Planned Features/Improvements: